 Orchard Commons

-The tallest first-year residence, Orchard Commons, has 2 mixed-gender houses, and is home to the Open Kitchen dining room and Hero Coffee + Market.
+The tallest first-year residence, Orchard Commons, has 2 mixed-gender houses and is home to the Open Kitchen dining hall and Hero Coffee + Market.

 Place Vanier

-The closest first-year residence to the beach, Place Vanier, has 11 mixed-gender houses, 1 single-gender house, and is home to the Gather dining room and Hubbards Global Market.
+The closest first-year residence to the beach, Place Vanier, has 12 single- and mixed-gender houses and is home to the Gather at Vanier dining hall and Hubbards Global Market.

 Take it or leave it?

+Space in residence is limited, so bring only what is necessary.
 We've rounded up some top things to pack—and leave behind!
-For a comprehensive list, be sure to check out the Student Residence website.
+Be sure to check out the comprehensive what-to-pack list from Student Residence.

 Take it

-- Bedding!
-With all the features below, you might think it’s a hotel, but don’t forget to pack bedding, or order your linens from Campus Linens of Canada before the deadline.
+• Bedding!
+Don’t forget to pack bedding, or order your linens from Campus Linens of Canada before the deadline.

 Leave it

-- Microwave and other appliances.
-You’ll have access to a microwave in your floor or branch lounge, and I was always too busy to make myself a midnight grilled cheese anyway.
+• Microwave and other appliances.
+You’ll have access to a microwave in your floor lounge, and I was always too busy to make myself a midnight grilled cheese anyway.
 Avoid anything with open coils and anything else on this list, and use your meal plan for any after-hours snacks.

 What features does residence have?

-Dining halls.
-Grab a meal, a snack, or a coffee on your way to class.
+• Dining halls.
+Grab a meal, snack, or coffee on your way to class.
 Added bonus: If your class is closer to another dining hall, you can use your meal plan there, too!

-Internet access.
-Almost all rooms in first-year residence have Wi-Fi, with the exception of Ritsumeikan House in Orchard Commons.
+• Internet access.
+All rooms in first-year residence have Wi-Fi, with the exception of Ritsumeikan House in Orchard Commons.

 Who can I turn to with questions?